 - Ear pain, or referred ear pain (Contrucci and Martin, 2015).
 ‘Referred pain’ means that a problem exists somewhere else in the body other than where you feel the pain.

 - More serious or sight-threatening eye problems, including peripheral ulcerative keratitis and retinal vasculitis.
-Click on the ‘Eye problems’ link for further information and references.
+Click on the ‘Eye problems’ link at the top for further information.

 Mouth & throat.